SERG-Delft/desosa2019/chapters/kotlin/index.md

 There are different components in the Kotlin project.
 Of course there is a compiler and parser, which handle the code itself.
 However, there are also multiple extensions for IntelliJ IDEA, which handles autocompletions or inspections.
 Most of the *easy* issues on YouTrack focus on the latter.
 Kotlin is also tested, having over 50,000 thoroughly developed tests.
 When contributing, one of the requirements is to create some tests for your contribution.

 In this chapter, Kotlin will be researched in more detail by first giving an overview of the different stakeholders, before expanding this to a broader context view.
 This is to properly define the different actors and environment interacting with Kotlin.
 Then, a more detailed description of the development view is given.
-This section will contain aspects like standarization and instrumentation.
+This section will contain aspects like standardization and instrumentation.
 Having looked at the development view, it is then possible to analyze the technical debt of Kotlin.
 This is important to know since it gives an idea of the current *health* of the Kotlin project.
 Finally, a new and unique view will be given.
 This will focus on how developers experience contributing to Kotlin.
 Over the course of the project, contributions were made to Kotlin.
 The experiences that occured while making these contributions will be used to enhance this section.